weaviate/weaviate-io/developers/weaviate/search/basics.md

 </details>

 :::tip `objects` endpoint != search
-The [`objects` endpoint](../api/rest/objects.md) in Weaviate is designed for CRUD operations and not capable of performing searches.
+The [`objects` endpoint](../api/rest/objects.md) in Weaviate is designed for CRUD operations and is not capable of performing searches.
 :::

 ## `limit` returned objects